-Notice of unauthorized disclosure
+Notice of Unauthorized Disclosure

-21. In addition to any obligation the Contractor may have to provide the notification contemplated by section 30.5 of the Act, if the Contractor knows that there has been an unauthorized disclosure of personal information in the custody or under the control of the Contractor, the Contractor must immediately notify the Province.
-In this section, the phrase "unauthorized disclosure of personal information" will bear the same meaning as in section 30.5 of the Act.
+25. In addition to any obligation the Contractor may have to provide the notification contemplated by section 30.5 of the Act, if the Contractor knows that there has been an unauthorized disclosure of personal information, the Contractor must immediately notify the Province.